QiaoranC/tf_ResNeSt_RegNet_model/README.md

 ResNeSt based on [offical github](https://github.com/zhanghang1989/ResNeSt) .

 ## Update
+**2020-6-5**: Add DETR (res34, resNest50 backbone) **End-to-End Object Detection with Transformers**, Experiment and inovation model, i slightly modified it into a classficaiton verison.
+Free to try.
 **2020-5-27**: ResNeSt add [CB-Net](https://arxiv.org/pdf/1909.03625.pdf) style to enahce backbone. theoretically, it should improve the results.
 Wait for test.

 ## Usage
 usage is simple: